obv-mikhail/mouse_automation/README.md

 ```

 ### Other
 The dll needs to be in your project's directory.
+Download from here (working on dll).
 **Python example:**
 ```Python
 import ctypes